-China, which has expressed frustration over Pyongyang's latest nuclear test, also called for calm.
+Amid the uneasy situation, China, a key North Korean ally that expressed frustration about Pyongyang’s latest nuclear test, also called for calm.

 “We hope relevant parties can work together to turn around the tense situation in the region,” Foreign Ministry Spokesman Hong Lei said Friday, describing peace and stability on the Korean Peninsula as “a joint responsibility.”

 Sweden’s Foreign Minister Carl Bildt noted Saturday that “Beijing likely to try to calm things down,” he said on his Twitter account.